erickaoshoulin/PlotPipelineManager/README.md

 # Chia Plotting Optimization Script
 This script optimizes the movement of Chia Bladebit Cuda plots from SSDs to HDDS.
 The HDDs write speed is usually the bottleneck of GPU plotting.
-The script try to prevent GPUT plotting on a SSD which is transferring completed plot to HDD.
+The script try to prevent GPU plotting on a SSD which is transferring completed plot to HDD.

 ## Overview